1879–80 Scottish Cup: Third round

 Possilpark were the lucky club to receive the only bye to the fourth round.
 The third round began on 1 November 1879 with a clutch of ties, included amongst them; Dumbarton's 5–0 win over Renton, Queen's Park's 5–1 triumph against Partick, Thornliebank's 1–0 defeat of Barrhead Rangers and Parkgrove's first match in the competition after they benefitted from a walkover and a bye in the previous rounds, a 6–2 defeat of Alexandra Athletic.
 Jamestown also recorded a 5–1 win against Lennox but it was to be the end of the road for the Dunbartonshire side.
-After it was discovered the referee in their second round match with Kirkintilloch Athletic was a member of the club, Jamestown were disqualified and the three teams they had eliminated were reinstated.
-Kirkintilloch Athletic defeated Star of Leven in a second round tie on 15 November to set up the final third round tie on 22 November against Lennox, a match Kirkintilloch Athletic won 6–2.
+After it was discovered the referee in their second round match with Kirkintilloch Athletic was a member of the club, Jamestown were disqualified and the three teams they had eliminated were reinstated in the fourth round.

-In the interim, Hamilton Academical defeated Excelsior 7–1 at South Haugh, Cumnock – one of three teams along with Parkgrove and Strathmore to reach the third round without playing a single game – lost 1–0 to Hurlford, Arbroath and Clyde recorded 6–1 wins against Strathmore and Ailsa respectively and Hibernian won 2–1 in the Edinburgh derby.
+Hamilton Academical defeated Excelsior 7–1 at South Haugh, Cumnock – one of three teams along with Parkgrove and Strathmore to reach the third round without playing a single game – lost 1–0 to Hurlford, Arbroath and Clyde recorded 6–1 and 6–0 wins against Strathmore and Ailsa respectively and Hibernian won 2–1 in the Edinburgh derby.